Pennsylvania Department of Health

 Observations:

-Based on a review of nursing time schedules, it was determined that the facility failed to meet the minimum nurse aide (NA) to resident ratios for two of eight days reviewed.
+Based on a review of nursing time schedules, it was determined that the facility failed to meet the minimum nurse aide (NA) to resident ratios for eight of 21 days reviewed.

 Findings include:

-Review of nursing schedules from February 12 through 19, 2024, revealed the following:
+Review of nursing schedules for 21 days from February 4 through February 24, 2026, revealed the following:

 1. C.N.A. ratios for the dates noted in the survey cannot be corrected as this is a past event.